bbc/psammead/packages/components/psammead-navigation/README.md

 ## Exports

-`/dropdown` - adds a dropdown navigation with hamburger menu which is visible for breakpoints under 600px
+`/dropdown` - Adds a dropdown navigation with hamburger menu which is visible for breakpoints under 600px `/scrollable` - Makes the navigation to be scrollable under 600px.

-## Exports

-`/scrollable` - Makes the navigation to be scrollable under 600px.

 ## Installation